computefoundation/gnu-linux-shell-scripting/bin/README.md

 ## main

-Basic low-level scripts targeting different aspects of the application layer (e.g. file, hardware, networking, x11), divided into sections based on type.
+Scripts for different aspects of the application layer (e.g. file, hardware, networking, x11), divided into sections based on type.

 ### action